Images

 In short, what we do is:

-1. Place the image twice, each in a div (as HTML) or blockquote (possible with markdown) element.
+1. Place the image twice, each in a div HTML element.

-2. Using PrinceXML’s next modifier for floats, we float the div or blockquote elements on the first and second pages of the DPS respectively.
+2. Using PrinceXML’s next modifier for floats, we float the div elements on the first and second pages of the DPS respectively.

-3. Inside each div or blockquote, we position the image so that, on the left, only the left half of the image shows; and on the right, only the right half of the image shows.
+3. Inside each div, we position the image so that, on the left, only the left half of the image shows; and on the right, only the right half of the image shows.

 This all depends on placing your image reference in a way that the first blockquote–image falls on a left-hand page.